 And our last stop before arriving in Prague was Dresden.
 To learn more about this interesting town check out my Berlin Travel Guide.

 Since Prague is a walkable city, I suggest staying close to the historic center.
-We booked a room at the Grand Majestic Plaza, right around the corner from Palladium Shopping Mall and close to the iconic Powder Tower.
+We booked a room at The Grand Majestic Plaza, right around the corner from Palladium Shopping Mall and close to the iconic Powder Tower.

 We visited in the fall for our anniversary and the weather was fantastic.
-Like most European countries summer is busy season and winter is low season so hotels are much cheaper.
+Like most European countries, summer is busy season and winter is low season so hotels are much cheaper.

 The best way to see Prague is on-foot, but if you get tired the tram system can take you almost anywhere in the city.

 My private tour guide advised me not to use taxis because they usually rip people off.
 If you must take a cab, make sure to agree on a rate before getting in or a €20 ride may end up costing €200.
-We rented a hotel car back to the airport for €30.00.
+We booked a hotel car back to the airport for €30.00.